Lesson 3 – Styles of Chicago Pizza and Maybe a Dough Recipe

 I had mentioned in an earlier lesson that I would tell you the deal about Chicago styles of pizza.

-Similar to many midwest cracker thin style pizzas, Chicago thin crust pizza has a smooth, zesty, almost paste-like tomato sauce, generous amounts of shredded mozzarella, and are typically cut into squares (aka box-cut or party cut).
-Pepperoni is an available topping in Chicago, but often comes second to Italian Sausage.
+Pizza had been in Chicago since at least 1909, but the origin of the Chicago thin crust that we know today is a little fuzzy – we think the style was invented between 1946 and 1949.
+Similar to many midwest cracker thin style pizzas, Chicago thin crust pizza has a smooth, sweet, often zesty, almost paste-like tomato sauce, generous amounts of shredded mozzarella, and is typically cut into squares (aka box-cut, tavern-style, cracker thin, or party cut).
+Pepperoni is an available topping in Chicago, but often comes second to Italian Sausage, which is added to the pizza raw before baking.

 Contrary to what many people on TV tell you, when Chicago locals order pizza, this is the style we usually order.
-Many in Chicago consider Deep Dish to be a tourist thing.
+Some people in Chicago consider Deep Dish to be a tourist or “special occasion” thing.
 (They clearly haven’t eaten mine!)
-Popular thin crust shops include Vito & Nick’s, Rosati’s, Barnaby’s, D’Agostino’s, Aurelio’s and hundreds of other great spots all over the city and suburbs.
+Popular thin crust shops include Vito & Nick’s, Rosati’s, Barnaby’s, D’Agostino’s, Pat’s, Aurelio’s, Home Run Inn, and hundreds of other great spots all over the city and suburbs.

-Original Deep Dish - (single crust – cheese on bottom / sauce on top); invented by Ike Sewell* (soo-uhl) in the 40′s at Pizzeria Uno, then later copied by Gino’s, Lou Malnati’s, Pizano’s, etc.
+Original Deep Dish – (single crust – cheese on bottom / sauce on top); invented by Ike Sewell* (soo-uhl) in 1943 at Pizzeria Uno, then later copied by Gino’s, Lou Malnati’s, Pizano’s, etc.

 *Ric Riccardo and Rudy Malnati also had a part in Deep Dish invention.